 On-campus courses will be scheduled to allow for time between classes for recommended classroom cleaning protocols, including cleaning and disinfecting of high touch areas.
 Students may be asked to wipe down spaces they occupy during class.
 Lab participants will be required to clean their work areas more thoroughly at the end of each class session.
 Students will be expected to follow social distancing guidelines and wear face coverings while in class, as will faculty.
 All students and faculty will be expected to follow safety protocols as recommended by the university based on CDC and state guidelines.

 Only use spaces designated as open and follow posted guidelines for use of space.
-Continue to engage in personal mitigation practices including wearing a face covering and staying 6 feet or more away from others.
+Continue to engage in personal mitigation practices including wearing a face covering and staying six feet or more away from others.
+Students can reserve designated study spaces.

 Student services will continue to be provided and many will continue to operate virtually for fall 2020.
 Select in-person activity may be approved based on social distancing and event gathering guidelines.
 Individual meetings will continue using online conferencing programs.
 Small group educational events, like workshops will be delivered virtually.
 Please visit the website for specific information about delivery of specific services.